 The canisters are capable of withstanding enveloping accidents.
-Vertical drops of 6'-1 1/2" in air followed by 19'-6" in water, or 11'-7" in air are considered along with a combination of vertical and horizontal drops.
+Vertical drops of 6'-1 1/2" in air followed by 19'-6" in water, or 11'-7" in air are considered along with a combination of vert' | and horizontal drops.
 These drops were analyzed to bound a drop in any orientation.
 For these cases, the structural integrity of the poison components must be maintained and the canister must remain subcritical.
 Deformation of the canister is acceptable.
-Although not expected based on the BaW drop test results, leakage of core material from the canister, up to its full contents, is allowed provided that the contents left in the canisters remain subcritical.
+Although not expected based on the B&W drop test results, leakage of core material from the canister, up to its full contents, is allowed provided that the contents left in the canisters remain subcritical.
 An equivalent drop in air was calculated for the worst case and this equivalent air drop was used as the basis for the structural analysis.
 Structural analysis methods were used to determine the extent of the deformation of the shell and canister internals.
 Impact velocities were calculated for the specified canister drops.
-Based on these velocities, strain energy methods were used to compute the impact loads associated with the various postulated drops.
+Based on these velocities. strain energy methods were used to compute the impact loads associated with the various postulated drops.
 Vector combinations of the horizontal and vertical components were used to determine the effect of a drop at any orientation.

 In the vertical drop cases (reference 10), the same deformation will occur regardless of the canister type, since it is shell dependent.
-Test results from the actual canister drops have verified that for the bottom impact, all deformation occurs below the lower support plate in the lower head region.
+Test results from the actual canister drops have prified that for the bottom impact, all deformation occurs below the lower support plate in the lower head region.
 An upper bound shell deformation was computed using the ANSYS (Reference 5) computer code and the results are presented in Figure 3.1-1 along with the actual test results.

 To determine the consequences of a vertical and horizontal drop on the filter and knockout canisters, their internals were analyzed with finite element methods using the ANSYS computer program.
 This analysis incorporated the actual non-linear properties of the material.
 Geometric constraints imposed by the shell were accounted for by limiting the displacement of the supports.

-In the filter canister, criticality control is provided by the central B_4C poison rod coupled with the mass of steel in the filter element drain tubes and tie rods.
+In the filter canister, criticality control is provided by the central B4C poison rod coupled with the mass of steel in the filter element drain tubes and tie rods.
 Using the end caps of the filter modules as deflection limiters, the entire tube array deflection is limited to 1.6" under postulated accidents.
 This analysis is conservative because it does not take into account the 5 circumferential bands around the array or the viscosity of the filter cake bed, both of which would tend to maintain the standard spacing.
 Using the maximum calculated deformed geometry (before the array bounced back closer to its original position), the criticality criterion given in section 3.2 was met.
+The above analysis was performed considering the original 0.5 micron filter media design.
+Based on the results of the testing performed in Reference 15 which showed that the filter modules equipped with the larger pore opening filter media had a greater load carrying capability. it is concluded that the deflections discussed above are bounding when applied to canisters using filter modules with larger pore opening filter media.